Analysis of Shuffling Beyond Pure Local Differential Privacy: Introduction

-Moreover, by analyzing the worst-case value of the shuffle index over neighboring input pairs (i.e., the infimum of $\chi(x_1,x_1')$ over $x_1\neq x_1'$), we obtain an asymptotic characterization of the worst-case blanket divergence and hence of the shuffled mechanism's $(\varepsilon_n,\frac{\alpha}{n}(1+o(1)))$ asymptotic profile (Theorem~\ref{thm:moderate-deviation-shuffle}) of DP (i.e., upper bound).
+Moreover, we obtain an asymptotic characterization of the worst-case blanket divergence and hence the shuffled mechanism's $(\varepsilon\approx\frac{1}{\chi}\sqrt{\frac{\log n}{n}},\delta\approx\tfrac{\alpha}{n})$ guarantee of DP for any $\alpha>0$.
 Because we can express not only upper bounds but also lower bounds in terms of the blanket divergence, we can quantitatively assess the tightness of the upper bound.
-In particular, we derive a simple structural necessary and sufficient condition on the local randomizer under which the blanket divergence yields an asymptotically optimal characterization (i.e., matches the upper bound and the lower bound) of shuffling (Theorem~\ref{thm:global-band-collapse}).
+In particular, we derive a simple structural necessary and sufficient condition on the local randomizer under which the blanket divergence yields an asymptotically optimal characterization (i.e., matches the upper bound and the lower bound) of shuffling.
 This condition is satisfied, for example, by the $k$-RR family with $k\geq 3$.
-Moreover, we show that the Laplace and Gaussian mechanisms do not satisfy the condition but the upper and lower bounds differ from the true shuffled privacy $\varepsilon$ by at most about $30\%$.
-This shows that the blanket divergence, when analyzed through the shuffle index, provides a remarkably tight description of shuffling.
+Moreover, we show that the Laplace and Gaussian mechanisms do not satisfy the condition but the upper and lower bounds narrow in higher privacy regimes.

 On the practical side, asymptotic expansions alone are not sufficient for numerical accounting at finite $n$.
-We therefore complement our asymptotic analysis with a finite-$n$ algorithm for computing the blanket divergence at the asymptotically worst-case pair $(x_1,x_1')$.
-Our algorithm is based on an FFT approximation of the distribution (Section~\ref{sec:fft}), combined with explicit control of the truncation, discretization, and aliasing errors (Theorem~\ref{thm:fft-blanket-error}).
-Leveraging the asymptotic expansion from Lemma~\ref{lem:blanket-asymptotics-general}, we show that the parameters can be tuned by a parameter $\eta$ so that the relative error is $O(\eta)$, while the running time scales as $\widetilde O(n/\eta)$ (Theorem~\ref{thm:fft-relative-error}).
-In this way, the asymptotic theory not only clarifies the intrinsic ``shuffle efficiency'' of a local randomizer via the shuffle index, but also guides the design and analysis of practical numerical accountants for shuffle DP.
+We therefore complement our asymptotic analysis with a finite-$n$ algorithm for computing the blanket divergence.
+Our algorithm is based on an FFT approximation of the distribution, combined with explicit control of the truncation, discretization, and aliasing errors.
+Leveraging the asymptotic expansion, we show that the parameters can be tuned by a parameter $\eta$ so that the relative error is $O(\eta)$, while the running time scales as $\widetilde O(n/\eta)$.